-EXECUTIVE COMMITTEE MEMBER (Ryu Seungmin) Report to the AGM
+EXECUTIVE COMMITTEE MEMBER (Ryu Seungmin)

 First of all, I would like to thank all the affiliated members of ITTF and the Executive Committee members for the opportunity to participate in ITTF activities in 2019.
 It has been a great experience and I feel privileged to have had this opportunity.